-Reducing anxiety starts by understanding it.
-Each anxiety symptom is complex, and says something different about your anxiety.
-Make sure you take my free 7 minute anxiety test now, to learn more about how your anxiety operates and how to cure it FAST.
+Reducing anxiety starts with understanding it.
+Each anxiety symptom is complex and says something different about your anxiety.
+Make sure you take my free 7-minute anxiety test now, to learn more about how your anxiety operates and how to cure it FAST.

-In order to lose anxiety, you have to make sure that you understand your symptoms thoroughly, both in terms of how they're caused and what they mean for treatment.
-That's why it's important that you start with my free 7 minute anxiety test first.
+To lose anxiety, you have to make sure that you understand your symptoms thoroughly, both regarding how they're caused and what they mean for treatment.
+That's why it's important that you start with my free 7-minute anxiety test first.

 As long as your doctor says it's safe for you to exercise, you need to start regularly exercising right now, this very moment.
 You should be jogging, you should be doing some anaerobic workouts (muscle exercises), and you should be engaging in sports.

 Exercise is a crucial part of losing anxiety, you and absolutely cannot expect to get any immediate relief without it.
 Exercise releases hormones and neurotransmitters in your body that improve mood, giving you essentially instant anxiety relief.
 Exercise has been compared favorably to some of the world's most well know anxiety medications.
 Starting today, make sure you're exercising regularly.